Dreaming381/Latios-Framework/Documentation~/Core/Extensions and Exposed.md

 ### Unity.Entities

+-   `UnityObjectRef<T>.GetInstanceID() – Returns the instance ID of the
+    UnityObjectRef for use in hashmaps`
+-   `ArchetypeChunk.GetChunkComponentRefRW<T>() – Returns the chunk component of
+    a chunk by ref for situations where the chunk component is large`
+-   `ArchetypeChunk.GetChunkComponentRefRO<T>() – Returns the chunk component of
+    a chunk by RefRO for situations where the chunk component is large`
--   `World.ExecutingSystemType()` – Returns the currently executing system for
+-   `BlobAssetReference<T>.GetLength()` – Returns the number of bytes associated
-    the given world.
-This should not be used for gameplay, but may be useful for profiling.
+    with the blob asset starting from `GetUnsafePtr()`
--   `World.ExecutingSystemHandle()` – Returns the `SystemHandleUntyped` of the
+-   `UnsafeUntypedBlobAssetReference.GetLength()` – Returns the number of bytes
-    executing system for the given world.
--   `World.AsManagedSystem()` – Resolves a `SystemHandleUntyped` into a
-    `ComponentSystemBase` or `null`.
+    associated with the blob asset starting from `GetUnsafePtr()`
--   `WorldUnmanaged.GetAllSystemStates()` – Returns an array of all
+-   `BlobAssetReference<T>.GetHash64()` – Returns the internal hash of the blob
-    `SystemState` instances stored in the world.
-The `SystemState` instances can be fetched by ref from the array object.
--   `WorldExposedExtensions.GetMetaIdForType()` – Computes the meta ID for a
+-   `UnsafeUntypedBlobAssetReference.GetHash64()` – Returns the internal hash of
-    system type so that an unmanaged type with a resolved `SystemState` can be compared against the meta ID.
+    the blob
 -   `ComponentSystemGroup.GetSystemGroupEnumerator()` – Returns an enumerator
     which can traverse both managed and unmanaged systems in order.
 -   `SystemSortingTracker` – Struct type which can detect added or removed